 - Data and security.
 Except for the workflow, you need to care about data protection.
 Explore what customer information is legal to use, which companies’ departments should or shouldn’t have access to some of the business information – and you’re good to go.
 Your custom CRM development company will take care of software security and data protection.

-2. Define your goals.
 You analyzed your business processes, and now it’s so easy to set the targets!
 A detailed report gives you a clear perspective on the features, channels, possible integrations, and overall functionality of your custom CRM development.
-Also, at this phase, you might want to think about scalability – how flexible you want your CRM to be, which features you might need in the nearest feature.
+Also, at this phase, you might want to think about scalability – how flexible you want your CRM to be which features you might need in the nearest feature.

-3. Estimate your budget.
 Set the budget framework, and be realistic about it.
-A clear view of the budget is a win-win for you and your developer company.
-Discuss financial issues right away, and developers will be happy to adapt the custom CRM development cost to your possibilities instead of offering options that you can’t afford.
-Or offer you an option based on your financial expectations.
+A clear budget view is a win-win for you and your developer company.
+Discuss financial issues right away, and developers will be happy to adapt the custom CRM development cost to your possibilities instead of offering options you can’t afford.
+Or offer you an opportunity based on your financial expectations.

 Here are some tips on how to find your perfect match: